 As September is the month of sustainability, this theme will run throughout the month helping to guide you on being more conscious with your clothing choices.

-The subject of sustainability can feel like a lecture when often, you may not realise or alternative options available.
+The subject of sustainability can feel like a lecture when often, you may not realise that alternative options are available.

 Everyone has the capacity to make a change.
 Even a small one can have a positive effect.
 Because I understand what suits me (colour, style, shape, fabric to fit and flatter) and how to make things work, I can make informed decisions and be intentional with the choices I make.